renatols-jf/spboot-chassi/README.md

 of the request, but the timer is still ticking.
 We could stop the timer as soon as the domain logic is over for this wrap-up to use a stopped timer, but this is part of the request after all.
 Be it as it may, a future release will include a configuration to stop the timer.

+A `TimedOperation` can be automatically traced by adding the span name, calling `TimedOperation::traced`.
+Span attributes can be added by calling `TimedOperation::withTraceAttribute`, providing a `String` for the attribute key and a `String` for the attribute value.

 ## A note about YAML loading and environment variables
 It's possible to load values from environment variables.
 To do so, the YAML value should be put inside